dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 These contours are connected points that are all on the plane and all produce the same output from the neuron.
 To see the iso-response contours, we will compute the neuron’s output (i.e. _activity_) for all of the cross section images and then recolor the points according to the activity.

 As I said before, we want to pick a plane that is relevant for our neuron.
-To do this we define one of the two plane axes as the neuron's _maximally exciting image (MEI)_, which is an image that was optimize to look like a feature in the world that is most interesting to the neuron.
+To do this we define one of the two plane axes as the neuron's _maximally exciting image (MEI)_, which is an image that was optimized to look like the feature in the world that is most interesting to the neuron.
 There are a lot of ways to find a neuron's MEI in neuroscience and in artificial neural network research, but for now lets leave asside how the image was produced and just assume it is representative of what the neuron likes most.
-Going forward, we will represent the MEI with the symbol $$\Phi_{k}$$, where the $$k$$ tells us it is the MEI for the $$k$$th neuron in our assembly.
+Going forward, we will represent the MEI with the symbol $$\Phi_{k}$$ (read: [phi](https://en.wikipedia.org/wiki/Phi), sounds like "fi" in "financial"), where the $$k$$ tells us it is the MEI for the $$k$$th neuron in our assembly.
 For now lets just assume that the other axis is any random orthogonal image, but we will change that later.

 ![choosing-the-right-plane]